didx-xyz/aries-cloudcontroller-python/README.md

 ## Contributing

-If you would like to contribute to the framework, please read [CONTRIBUTING](/CONTRIBUTING.md) guidelines.
-These documents will provide more information to get you started!
+Contributions are welcome!
+Please see our [CONTRIBUTING](/CONTRIBUTING.md) guidelines for more information on how to get involved.

 ## License

-Aries Cloud Controller Python is licensed under the [Apache License Version 2.0 (Apache-2.0)](/LICENSE).
+This project is licensed under the [Apache License Version 2.0 (Apache-2.0)](/LICENSE).